 - Providing charging infrastructure for residents who cannot charge at home

-- Locating and capitalizing EV charging projects, as a Town project or in partnership with third parties
+- Locating and capitalizing EV charging projects, as a town project or in partnership with third parties

 - The electric grid will need to significantly increase its generating capacity to accommodate growth of EV adoption.